Indigenous language resources for childrenACER news 23 Feb 2022 5 minute read

 ‘We’d say “well, if you’re in that situation, what would you be saying to that person in your own language?”
 Because if we just had adults doing the translation, we could have done it a lot more easily and quickly, but you wouldn’t have captured that authentic way that kids talk to each other,’ Mr Dickson told Teacher.

 The Kriol episodes premiered at a special sunset screening on 8 December at Ngukurr School attended by around 100 community members.
-They will be made available on SBS On Demand later this year.

 "World Premiere" bla Little J en Big Kas gada Kriol!
 Ola biginini bin laigim en luk ebri dei la skul na �� Neks yiya ebribodi gin luk la @SBSOnDemand en ABC iView ����#LittleJandBigCuzinKriol @MaggieMiles @OzKidsTV @acereduau @chanseypaechMLA pic.twitter.com/cp5mwNhwjR— Meigim Kriol Strongbala (@MeigimKriol) December 13, 2021